Where most WordPress problems actually come from

 2. Limited visibility into user experience

-At the same time, it is not always clear how users experience the site.
+At the same time, it is not always clear how people experience the site.

-Some issues remain unnoticed because feedback is limited.
+Some issues remain unnoticed because feedback is limited or delayed.

 This can be seen in how problems often go unreported and how feedback requests are sometimes ignored.